Snyder Moreno Martín

 In January 2020, I had surgery in Kings College Hospital.
 In February, the college was closed due to the tutor´s Strike (which I firmly supported).
 In March, the virus appeared, and I was classified as a high-risk patient by the NHS; So, I needed to shield during the 2020 and part of 2021.
 In conclusion, I spent most of my master without accessing the studios and workshops at the RCA.

-In this period, where I could not go out, I had to go in; it is not that I had not done it before, but I did it with more commitment.
+In this period, where I could not go out, I had to go in

 In the second trimester of 2020, I started a new routine of exercises.
 In June, I started psychoanalysis sessions; this process has been very intense and introduced many changes in my life.
 In the same month, I moved to Reading, looking for a more conducted atmosphere for my healing process.